What to know before buying a CPAP backup battery

 | Philips CPAP (legacy) | 15-25W | 40-70W |

 For an 8-hour night, multiply your average watts by 8 to get the watt-hours you need.
 Add 20-30% buffer for cold temperatures, high pressure, or battery aging.
+New to portable CPAP power?
+Read our full CPAP battery backup guide for sizing formulas, AC vs DC efficiency, and machine-by-machine compatibility before you shop.

 Rule of thumb: